Tutorial: Enrich a Cognitive Search index with custom entities from your data

-Enter the project information, including a name, description, and the language of the documents in your project.
+Enter the project information, including a name, description, and the language of the files in your project.
 If you're using the example dataset, select English.
 You won’t be able to change the name of your project later.
-Click Next.
+Click Next

 Your dataset doesn't have to be entirely in the same language.
 You can have multiple documents, each with different supported languages.
 If your dataset contains documents of different languages or if you expect text from different languages during runtime, select enable multi-lingual dataset option when you enter the basic information for your project.
 This option can be enabled later from the Project settings page.

 Select the container where you have uploaded your dataset.
 If you have already labeled data make sure it follows the supported format and click on Yes, my files are already labeled and I have formatted JSON labels file and select the labels file from the drop-down menu.
 Click Next.

 Review the data you entered and select Create Project.

 Typically after you create a project, you go ahead and start tagging the documents you have in the container connected to your project.
 For this tutorial, you have imported a sample tagged dataset and initialized your project with the sample JSON tags file.